sarahjeeeze/cool-places/README.md

-# Project to compare pyramid with django, with a nice map to display uploaded pics.
+# Project to compare pyramid with django, with some nice map widgets.

 ```
 git clone https://github.com/sarahjeeeze/cool-places.git